 The greatest motivation for NextGen Precision Health is the opportunity to improve the lives of all Missourians.
 At the University of Missouri System, we have realized that our high-quality research enterprise, academic health system and Extension presence in every county of the state make us uniquely situated to make a positive impact on life in Missouri.

 It takes an estimated 17 years for research discoveries to move into clinical practice.
-Our goal is to create a more efficient “bench-to-bedside” pipeline that rapidly converts our researchers’ discoveries into new technologies that translate to better treatments for MU Health Care patients.
-The research to health care technology pipeline would also feed into our statewide Extension network, with programs like the Missouri Telehealth Network and Show-Me ECHO, making sure that every corner of the state benefits from the latest medical advances.
+Our goal is to create a more efficient “bench-to-bedside” pipeline that rapidly converts our researchers’ discoveries into new technologies that translate to better treatments for patients.
+The research-to-health-care-technology pipeline also feeds into our statewide Extension network, with programs like the Missouri Telehealth Network and Show-Me ECHO making sure that every corner of the state benefits from the latest medical advances.

 Learn more about how NextGen will make a statewide impact below.